karencfisher/simple-chat/readme.md

 Run

 ```
-python gpt_chat.py
+python ChatGPT.py
 ```

 The program will initialize the speech rocognition and synthesis modules, and GPT-3 will greet you.
 Talk with GPT-3.
-Say "goodbye" to exit.
+Say just "goodbye" to exit.
 A transcription of your conversation will be in the log files, labeled by date and time.
+It also will tell you how many tokens were used and estimated cost.
+With a reasonable chat with the gpt-3.5-turbo (ChatGPT) will cost just pennies!
+(Though we don't advise chatbots in lieu of a therapist, they are much cheaper.)

 <span style="color: gray">